seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ## Test Cases Developed for Range.java:
 ### Test Boundaries Directly
  Methods: getUpperBound() and getLowerBound()
- Description: Verifies if the lower and upper boundaries are set correctly when directly provided during initialization.
+ Description: Verifies and authenticates then the upper and lower bound are correct.

 ### Test Zero Length Range:
+ Method: getLength()
- Method: getLength()                                                                                                   Description: Ensures that the length of the range is correctly computed when the range has zero length.
+ Description: Ensures that the length of the range is correctly computed when the range has zero length.

 ### Test Contains at Boundaries:
  Method: Contains()
- Description: Tests the contains method to verify if it correctly identifies whether the range contains boundary values.
+ Description: Tests the contains method to check whether the input is in the range or not.

 ### Test Shift With Zero Crossing:
  Method: Shift()
- Description: Validates the shift method's behavior when the range crosses zero.
+ Description: Valdates the shift method's functionality  when the range crosses zero.

 ### Test Shift Without Zero Crossing:
  Method:Shift()
- Description: Checks if the shift method maintains the range boundaries without crossing zero.
+ Description: Verifies if  the shift method maintains the range boundaries without crossing zero.

 ### Test Get Length for Different Ranges:
  Method: getLength()
- Description: Ensures that the getLength method calculates the correct length for negative, zero, and positive ranges.
+ Description: Ensures that the getLength method calculates the  length correctly for negative, zero, and positive ranges.

+ ### NULL Exception case for the shift method:
+ <br> Method: Shift())
+ <br> Description: Validates if the method will throw an exception if null value is given an input.

  These test cases cover the input partitions identified in the test strategy, ensuring thorough testing of the Range class functionalities.